Pareto’s Principle – The 80/20 Rule

 - This means approximately 80% of Americans do not own a firearm.

 Now, something to think about is when things shift.
 At one point, 80% of Americans owned firearms.
 Of course, this has shifted as people moved into the cities and as regulations mounted.
 However, this shift did not happen overnight.
-In the middle of that shift, it was 50/50, 40/60, 30/70, etc. So, when you find a percentage that does not follow this principle, it could be a clue that something is changing or that something is unsustainable.
-Sure, it could be a solid true split, or it could be showing a swing that needs further research.
-Either way, this principle helps us to apply projection, or strategically forecast a direction that will likely get pretty close to the 80/20 or 20/80.
+In the middle of that shift, it was 50/50, 40/60, 30/70, etc. So, when you find a percentage that does not follow this principle, it could be a clue that something is changing or unsustainable.
+Sure, it could be a true solid split or show a swing that needs further research.
+Either way, this principle helps us apply projection or strategically forecast a direction that will likely get close to 80/20 or 20/80.

 Allow me to address extremes for a moment.
-Let’s say that 95% of your profits are coming from only 5% of your clients.
+Let’s say that 95% of your profits come from only 5% of your clients.
 Your business might be in danger.
 When the extremes happen, you could use the data to help identify the problem or anomaly.
-In this instance, you may simply need more clients.
+In this instance, you may need more clients.
 Or, you may have workers that are driving away business.
-Or, let’s say that 95% of your results are coming from 5% of your workers.
+Or, let’s say that 95% of your results come from 5% of your workers.
 You probably need to train better or find better workers – and then give that 5% a raise.

 Let me stress that this principle is not perfect and does not work in every scenario.
 Understand that I am sharing this because it can be a handy tool to help you get close or find a starting point.
-There are times when you will find a 60/40 split or even 70/30, etc. That’s okay.
+Sometimes you will find a 60/40 split or even 70/30, etc. That’s okay.
 It happens.
-Or, even better, there are times when you will guess 80 but that truth is in the 20.
+Or, even better, there are times when you will guess 80, but that truth is in the 20.
 Great!
 You’ll learn something.
 Regardless of these occurrences, it can be a handy tool to help you navigate your life a little better.

-I will leave you with a couple of interesting things that I found during the research for this article.
+I will leave you with a few interesting things I found during this article’s research.
 Did you know that approximately 80% of all crime is committed by 20% of all criminals?
 Did you know that 80% of homicides are gang-related?
 Or, did you know that around 80% of gun owners are men (but this may be shifting)?
-Finally, did you know that 80% of all divorces are initiated by women?
+Finally, did you know that women initiate 80% of all divorces?

 It never ends!!!
 Pareto’s Principle is a powerful tool.
 Enjoy!